Candas1/webstlink/README.md

 * Flashing sometimes fails, but succeeds the next time, check the latest fixes in pystlink
 * Test if unlock also works on various chips
 * Should we be able to set option bytes ?
 It can be a problem on GD32 chips because of the hardware watchdog (see [Openocd comments](https://github.com/openocd-org/openocd/blob/9501b263e0ae127b012f5c5e3ba5dffcc7daa8d1/src/flash/nor/stm32f1x.c#L875))
+* How to keep eeprom emulation data unchanged when flashing ? (eg. erase only before 0x08010000 ? )

 webstlink
 ---------